It’s often the little things families do that make spending time together memorable.

 3. Pass along your know-how for building friendships.
 Sunday, August 2, is a National Friendship Day—a perfect time to practice skills such as listening, sharing, caring, and taking turns—all of which help kids form better and stronger friendships.
 Where to start?
 Let your kids see you call or text your folks, aunts, uncles, grandparents, cousins, high-school friends, and college roomies, as you convey warmth and good humor, and the importance of these connections.

 If your child needs help with his friendship-making skills, help him develop them.
 Encourage him to contact two or three classmates and ask each of them to contact one school friend your child doesn’t already know.
 Then, help your child host a virtual get-to-know-you party.
 Dream up other fun ways to launch the new school year with old and new buddies.

-4. Love your pets.
-Celebrate National Friendship Day on Sunday, August 6 and give a special shout out to your favorite animal companion.
+Need more ideas?
+Use National Friendship Day to give a special shout-out to your animal companions.
 Who else has been that loyal?
-Urge kids to spend serious quality time feeding, walking, and playing with their two-, four-, and no-legged creatures.
-Give your pet an outdoor bath if he needs or wants one (once he sees the hose and water).
-Homemade cards are welcome too.
+Urge your child to spend serious quality time feeding, walking, and playing with her two-, four-, and no-legged creatures.
+Give your pet an outdoor bath if he needs or wants one.

-9. Croon a tune with the family.
-Perfect the fine art of singing in the round on Tuesday, August 1.
-It’s Rounds Resounding Day, so give it your best shot.
-Try songs like “Row, Row, Row Your Boat” or “Three Blind Mice,” and host a practice session from time to time with friends and extended family.
+5. Stage your own family version of America’s Got Talent.
+Croon a tune with the family.
+At home, in a car, or for no reason at all, perfect the fine art of singing in the round—something kids learn to do in kindergarten (or later), while adults forget how or are unable to do so seamlessly.
+Get silly and try songs like “Row, Row, Row Your Boat” or “Three Blind Mice.”
+Don’t hold your ears and don’t mess up the sequence.
+Host virtual practice sessions from time to time with friends and extended family.
 Let little ones show off their skills.
 Who knows what can happen when kids are inspired?